Crispy Halibut Cake Slider Recipe with Lemon Aioli

 Toppings: The toppings for the sliders are flexible, but sliced tomato, shallot, or red onion, and microgreens are a great place to start!

-[[ recipeID=recipe-8lhuoowrn, title=Crispy Halibut Cake Slider Recipe with Lemon Aioli ]]
+[[ recipeID=recipe-8lhuoowrn, title=Crispy Halibut Cake Slider Recipe With Lemon Aioli ]]

 AUTHOR PROFILE